salvium/cs_salvium/cs_monero_flutter_libs/README.md

 required to use `cs_monero`, but they are provided as a quick and convenient way to start coding with the library.
 Refer to `cs_monero`'s documentation for more information on building the libraries from source.
-Use this package and its platform-specific children as templates or examples for bundling the required binaries.
+Use this package and its platform-specific children as templates or examples for bundling the binaries required.